barankurtulusozan/Computer-Science-Articles/README.md

 --------------------------------
-### Helpful Articles for the Curious or Meraklısına Faydalı Makaleler
+### Helpful Articles for the Curious Computer Geek
 --------------------------------

 #### Data Science